vltr/msvc-mercy/openssl.md

 Well, this is a tricky one.
 OpenSSL is the main toolkit for cryptography these days (and for a long time), but to create binaries suitable for Windows ...

-The greatest effort I've seen was from [this article](http://hostagebrain.blogspot.com.br/2015/04/build-openssl-on-windows.html), but I just found it when I was polishing linking errors.
+The greatest effort I've seen was from [this article](http://hostagebrain.blogspot.com.br/2015/04/build-openssl-on-windows.html), but I just found it when I was polishing linking errors with NASM.
+I will provide some more tips from this article as they're needed.

 ## Requirements